 I. SET UP THE PROBLEM

-• I accept the the theorems from the Khan Academy Geometry playlist, and the rules of arithmetic and Algebra.
+ASSUMPTIONS:• I accept the the theorems from the Khan Academy Geometry playlist, and the rules of arithmetic and Algebra.

 • Given two arbitrary fixed points A and B; and constant length s > AB;